merge/skulls/x230/README.md

-# Skulls - [Thinkpad X230](https://pcsupport.lenovo.com/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x230) and X230T
+up to date: Frequently a new image with the latest versions of all components# Skulls - [Thinkpad X230](https://pcsupport.lenovo.com/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x230) and X230T

 ![seabios_bootmenu](front.jpg)